-A decision tree was constructed for patients with a SRM (Appendix 1).
-Three management strategies were modeled including: 1) treating all patients with PN, 2) starting all patients on active surveillance or 3) proceeding first with renal mass biopsy.
-Thermal ablation was not included in this model as it is not available at all centres in Canada and not all SRMs are amenable to ablation due to their size and location within the kidney.
+A decision tree was constructed for patients with a SRM (Appendix 1; available at cuaj.ca).
+Three management strategies were modeled, including: 1) treating all patients with PN; 2) starting all patients on AS; or 3) proceeding first with renal mass biopsy.
+Thermal ablation was not included in this model, as it is not available at all centers in Canada and not all SRMs are amenable to ablation due to their size and location within the kidney.
 In each management pathway, the underlying probability that the SRM was cancerous was incorporated.
-Following completion of the initial treatment pathway, in which patients received a PN, renal mass biopsy or were started on active surveillance, they entered one of four Markov health-state transition models with a cycle length of 1 month, and a time horizon of 10 years.
-The outcome of interest was OALM.
+Following completion of the initial treatment pathway in which patients received a PN, renal mass biopsy, or were started on AS, they entered one of four Markov health-state transition models with a cycle length of one month and a time horizon of 10 years.
+The outcome of interest was QALM.
 This outcome was chosen since invasive and conservative strategies may drastically effect health utilities without significantly increasing quantity of life in these patients.
-The base case was set as a 70-year-old healthy male patient with a 2-cm renal tumour who would be willing and able to receive any of the management strategies.
-This base case is reflective of the index patient reported in large series of patients managed for SRMs.
-13-17 Half-cycle correction was employed for utility calculations with standard discounting rates of 1.5%.
+The base case was set as a 70-year-old healthy male patient with a 2 cm renal tumor who would be willing and able to receive any of the management strategies.
+This base case is reflective of the index patient reported in large series of patients managed for SRMs.13-17 Half-cycle correction was employed for utility calculations, with standard discounting rates of 1.5%.
 All modelling was performed on TreeAge Pro, Healthcare edition.18